jpuritz/BIO_594_2022/Exercises/course_project/JAshey/Workflow.md

 - Download genomic information [here](http://cyanophora.rutgers.edu/Pocillopora_acuta/)
 - Path to genomic info: `/data/putnamlab/jillashey/genome/Pacuta`

+I chose these species because they have differing genome sizes and assembly quality.

 #### A) Align against genome - STAR

 [STAR](https://github.com/alexdobin/STAR) (Spliced Transcripts Alignment to a Reference) is an aligner for RNA-seq data.
 It uses suffix arrays, seed clustering, and stitching.
 It can detect non-canonical splice sites, chimeric sequences, and also map full-length RNA sequences.
 It is fast, but memory intensive.